 The journey had been uneventful so far: having taken off from Rabaul, New Britain, on 18 April 1943, the Japanese admiral was preparing for his arrival at Buin airstrip on Bougainville, part of the Soloman Islands.
 Isoroku Yamamoto and his entourage were being transported in two G4M2 ‘Betty’ bombers, accompanied by a fighter escort of six Zeros.
-The visit was to be a morale booster for some of the men who had participated in Operation I-Go from 1-16 April, an attempt by the Japanese to temporarily assert aerial dominance and to destroy Allied shipping, installations and aircraft in the southeast Solomon Islands and New Guinea.
+The visit was to be a morale booster for some of the men who had participated in Operation I-Go from 1-16 April, an attempt by the Japanese to temporarily assert aerial dominance and destroy Allied shipping, installations and aircraft in the southeast Solomon Islands and New Guinea.
 More importantly, the operation was thought to have won time for the Japanese to bolster their defences and prepare for the renewal of an Allied offensive in the region.

 The reverie for those on board was suddenly broken by shouts of warning: US Lockheed P-38s Lightnings had appeared from nowhere and were approaching fast.
 No doubt the passengers and crew cursed their bad luck, with the admiral and his entourage tightening their buckles, just before the Betty was thrown into evasive action.
 Desperate to avoid being targeted, the pilot plunged the aircraft towards tree-top level, leaving the fighter escort to fend off the attackers.
 He was hoping the jungle would act as a form of camouflage, helping the aircraft make its escape.
 These efforts were in vain: P-38 cannon fire ripped into the Betty’s right engine, smashed up the tail and raked the fuselage.
 On fire and belching smoke, the machine was doomed and its precious passenger already dead.
 Yamamoto, the man who was instrumental in executing the attack on Pearl Harbor, had been killed instantly by a direct hit from a P-38 shell.
 The Betty slammed into the jungle canopy, ploughing to a halt in a cacophony of cracking branches and tearing metal.

-Yamamoto’s death deprived Japan of a superb and renowned naval commander, and the news of his demise was met with heartfelt grief across the country.
+Yamamoto’s death deprived Japan of a superb and renowned naval commander and the news of his demise was met with heartfelt grief across the country.
 By contrast, there was satisfaction among the majority of Americans: his death undoubtedly helped shorten the war in the Pacific, saving the lives of Allied personnel and those suffering under Japanese occupation in the process.
 In addition, almost all Americans felt justice had been served given the shock and outrage engendered by Pearl Harbor.
-They did not know the finer details of how the mission had been formulated, nor any of extraordinary efforts that had been needed to achieve success.
+They did not know the finer details of how the mission had been formulated, nor any of extraordinary efforts needed to achieve success.
 Neither was the public aware of the acrimonious fight that had erupted between the P-38 pilots claiming to have made one of the Second World War’s most important aerial kills.

 An unyielding enemy

 The clash at Midway in June 1942 had been a disaster for the Japanese Imperial Navy and Yamamoto.
-American ships should have blundered into a deadly trap, but the opposite had happened.
+American ships should have blundered into a deadly trap but the opposite had happened.
 Somehow, as if Americans had suspected Japanese moves all along, the tables had been turned and four precious carriers had been destroyed for the loss of just one US carrier.
-The USA had the industrial might to build replacements.
-Japan did not.
+The USA had the industrial might to build replacements, Japan did not.
 Japan's efforts to control the sea lanes of her Pacific empire had been dealt a serious blow and, unlike many of his counterparts, Yamamoto understood what this ultimately meant: their country was now on the defensive in a war against the world’s most advanced industrial nation – one that had only just started to flex its military muscles.

 In fact, this was probably on Yamamoto’s mind when he cut short his staff’s gloating in the aftermath of Pearl Harbor, warning them that their country was now in serious danger.* Years earlier, he voiced concern about Japan’s foreign policy and the county’s alignment with the Rome-Berlin Axis, angering many powerful opponents, including army general and future Prime Minister Hideki Tojo.
 However, it is important to stress Yamamoto believed in his country's cause and, like millions of Japanese, willingly and keenly directed all of his knowledge, skill and energy towards fighting the USA.
 And despite the losses at Midway, he still controlled a fleet that remained a deadly threat.
 Yamamoto also had the inherent advantage of knowing his enemy first hand; he had studied at Harvard and served as a Japanese attaché to the US Navy during the early- to mid-1920s.
 It was his skill and tenacity that made him such a deadly opponent and why the USA considered any realistic chance of neutralising him one that was worth taking – even if it meant American lives were lost in process.